 If you don’t care about aesthetics, obviously you don’t need to worry about the color of a unit’s cabling.
 And, if you are purchasing a modular unit, you can always swap the cabling out for custom sleeving, too.

 However, if you are budget-oriented, but you still want to build a nice-looking build, just know that of the more affordable power supplies out there, there are some units that will have all-black cabling that won’t take away from your build.

 So, while aesthetics aren’t a major thing to consider when buying a power supply—especially at the higher end of the market—the cabling, to me, is an important aspect that you might want to consider if you are looking to build a clean-looking system.

 Choosing the Right Power Supply

-While power supplies might not be the sexiest components in system builds, they are one of the most important.
+While power supplies might not be the sexiest components in PC builds, they are one of the most important.
 In this post, we’ve given you five things to consider when choosing a power supply for your build.

 If you take these five factors into consideration, you’ll have a much easier time choosing the right PSU for your needs.